Omkar-Gorde/Chain-Pain-Flag/README.md

 ## 🧩 Unravel the Mystery

 Greetings, brave soul!
-You've stumbled upon the Chain-Pain-Flag Capture The Flag (CTF) challenge—a labyrinth of encrypted files, hidden clues, and mind-bending puzzles designed to test your mettle in the realm of cybersecurity and cryptography.
+You've stumbled upon the Chain-Pain-Flag Capture The Flag (CTF) challenge, a labyrinth of encrypted files, hidden clues, and mind-bending puzzles designed to test your mettle in the realm of cybersecurity and cryptography.

 ## 🛠 Tools of the Trade